Calling (Coldrain song): Composition and lyrics

 "Calling" has been described by critics as a nu metal, metalcore, and a hard rock song.
 The song runs at 120 BPM and is in the key of A major.
 It was written by frontman Masato Hayakawa and lead guitarist Ryo Yokochi and produced by Michael Baskette, and runs for three minutes and 27 seconds.
 The song was written about the band's journey and their connection with the fanbase throughout their career to commemorate their fifteenth anniversary as a band.
 Morecore described the song as "emotional and powerful."

 Speaking to V13.net, Hayakawa elaborated on his thoughts about "Calling":

 Track listing

 Music video

 The official music video for "Calling" was released on 17 April 2022 and was directed by Koh Yamada.

-The video starts off with the band getting out of a van and making their way through a warehouse where the band make t-shirt prints filled with the song's lyrics in a studio room.
-This is accompanied by visual references to the band's fifteenth anniversary throughout while also showcasing archival footage of old studio recording sessions and live shows the band has performed at throughout their career, including their performance at Blare Fest which is all intertwined with the band performing "Calling" in the abandoned warehouse.
+The video starts with the band getting out of a van and making their way through a warehouse where the band make t-shirt prints filled with the song's lyrics in a studio room.
+This is accompanied by visual references to the band's fifteenth anniversary while also showcasing archival footage of old studio recording sessions and live shows the band has performed throughout their career, including their performance at Blare Fest intertwined with the band performing "Calling" in the abandoned warehouse.

-As of January 2023, the music video for "Calling" has over 350K views on YouTube.
+As of February 2025, the music video for "Calling" has over 600K views on YouTube.